About the Office

 The Office of the Governor is comprised of a small team of committed and experienced staff.
 The Official Secretary is the most senior member of the Office and is the Governor’s most senior advisor.
 The Official Secretary leads the Executive Management Group comprised of the following members:

 - Deputy Official Secretary, Ms Yolande Yorke

-- Chief Financial and Governance Officer, Mr Lyndon de Clercq
+- Chief Financial and Governance Officer, Mr Gavin Kelly

-The Office of the Governor’s Strategic Plan guides the work of the Office to both support the Governor as he carries out his duties, and to also provide effective stewardship of the Government House Estate.
+The Office of the Governor’s Strategic Plan guides the work of the Office to both support the Governor as she carries out her duties, and to also provide effective stewardship of the Government House Estate.
 This work includes:

 Providing executive support to enable the Governor to fulfil constitutional and legal responsibilities.

 Supporting the Australian Honours and Awards and other awards programs, as well as attending military and commemorative ceremonies.